jonosachs/life-admin/README.md

 ## How it works

 1. **AWS EventBridge** triggers the `RunPipeline` Lambda daily at 9am UTC (8pm AEDT)
-2. **AWS Lambda: RunPipeline** fetches emails from configured Gmail labels, uses Gemini to extract calendar events, and sends an approval message to Slack for each event
+2. **AWS Lambda: RunPipeline** fetches recent emails from configured Gmail labels, queries existing bot-created calendar events, uses Gemini to extract new events (skipping duplicates), and sends an approval message to Slack for each
 3. **Slack** presents approve/deny buttons — clicking approve triggers the `SlackHandler` Lambda via AWS API Gateway
 4. **AWS Lambda: SlackHandler** validates the request, creates the Google Calendar event, and updates the Slack message